DesyncTheThird/corne-keymap/readme.md

 - [Rollback feature](#rollbacks) for magic outputs and macros.
 - [Case Lock](#case-lock) for easy `snake_case`, `kebab-case`, `camelCase`, etc.
 - [Mouse emulation](#mouse) accessible on pinky key combo; movement keys in same position as arrow keys on navigation layer, scrolling underneath in vim arrow layout.
+- [Auto-mouse layer](#auto-mouse-layer) that enables mouse keys when trackball activity is detected, and can transmit a drag scroll state to the trackball.
 - Media control on [Utility layer](#utility).
 - [Control key overrides](#control-overlay) for easier left-hand only use; overrides disabled on home row mods.
 - Locking numpad and Steno (GeminiPR) layers accessible through combos.